Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/authentication-with-oauth.md

 - The `index` action in **controllers/students.js** is querying the `Student` model and providing the array of students to the **students/index.ejs** view.

+- **NOTE:** There are two incomplete controller actions, `addFact` & `delFact` that we'll need to work on later; one of these will left to you as a challenge exercise.

 <br>